kgn/resume/readme.md

 My responsibility on this show was the creation of software and pipelines for taking digital assets from concept paintings to final renders.

-In this role I developed software and webpages for: story boarding, an asset managements system with pdf batch exporting for outsourced contractors, and an approval website for the director and Nickelodeon executives to approve characters and concepts remotely.
+In this role I developed software and webpages for story boarding, an asset managements system with pdf batch exporting for outsourced contractors, and an approval website for the director and Nickelodeon executives to approve characters and concepts remotely.

 ### Omation | Barnyard Movie
 *August 2005 - July 2006*